 When my sisters results got back she discovered she was only 61% Great Britain, 16% Scandinavia, 11% Europe West, 8% Ireland and 3% other.
 I was naturally excited to see how diverse as caucasian people we could be and wondered if my results would be any different.
 Once I downloaded the AncestryDNA app and the results showed up I was excited and curious as I’ve ever been.
 The first thing to show up was my Genetic Ancestry and major ethnicity regions I come from.
 Of course Great Britain showed up as 70%, but I was surprised to see Europe West at 15% and even Ireland at 7%.
 Dude, I am super white.
 Scandinavia only showed up at 2% whereas hers came in at 16%.
 What the hell?
 Than it clicked in me.
 We might have different sperm donors when all this time I thought we had the same.
 That was the first shock.

-At this point, there was myself, Denise, and my potential brother, Ethan whom I hadn’t written to yet, weird email user-name girl, her two half sisters on 23andme, and our donor’s two grown sons from his first marriage.
+At this point, there was myself, Danny, and my potential brother, Erik, whom I hadn’t written to yet, weird email user-name girl, three other half sisters on 23andme, and our donor’s two grown sons from his first marriage.
 My mind was reeling.
-I have a whole other half family out there with so many answers.
+I have a whole other genetically related half family out there with so many answers.
 I told her a little more about myself and where I am currently living (at a naval base in southern Maryland).
-She responded with “OMGGGG, he lives in northern Maryland, just north of D.C.
+She responded with “OMGGGG, he lives in northern Maryland, just north of D.C.”
 I mapped out his city and it was only an hour and a half away.
 All those question marks that once filled my very being and my conscience were quickly being deleted and filled with answers.